Premature Atrial Complex

 When an ectopic P wave depolarizes and resets the SAN, the ensuing pause is often, but not always, equal to the the basic sinus cycle.
 The sum of the coupling interval and the PAC to the next P wave interval is typically less than two basic sinus cycles, and the term non-compensatory is applied.
 Occasionally, a PAC may suppress the sinus node rather than simply resetting it, resulting to a pause longer than the basic sinus cycle.
 This is also true when the entrance time of the PAC to the sinus node and the exit time from the SAN are included in the post-ectopic interval.
 Under such circumstances, the pause may equal two sinus cycles equivalent to a full compensatory pause.
 It has been estimated that around 45% of PACs are followed by a full compensatory pause, rendering the presence or absence of compensatory pause in differentiating PACs from PVCs unreliable.

 A pause resulting from the failure of the dominant sinus rhythm may be terminated by an atrial escape, with the escape P wave differing in appearance from the sinus P wave.
-If a PAC reaches the bundle branch system during its effective refractory period, it may result in right bundle branch block (RBBB) aberrant conduction because of a longer reractory period of the right bundle compared to that of the left bundle.
+If a PAC reaches the bundle branch system during its effective refractory period, it may result in right bundle branch block (RBBB) aberrant conduction because of a longer reractory period of the right bundle compared to the left bundle.
 On rare occasions, when the sinus rate accelerates or the PAC follows an abruptly shorter R-P interval (from R wave to PAC), the refractory period of the left bundle may exceed that of the right, resulting in LBBB aberrant condcution (crossover of refractory periods).

 Please, don't point arrows at the QRS as if they were the PACs.
 This is the most common mistake.
 Above there is a beautiful EKG with sinus rhythm and conducted PACs with aberrancy in the setting of prolonged QT interval.